apostrophecms/apostrophe-documentation/docs/modules/apostrophe-utils/index.md

-If the string contains multiple words, at least one space is required between them in matching documents, but additional words may also be skipped between them, up to a reasonable limit to preserve performance and avoid useless results.
+If the string contains multiple words, at least one space is required between them in matching documents, but additional words may also be skipped between them, up to a reasonable limit to preserve performance and avoid useless strings.

 Although we now have MongoDB full text search this is still a highly useful method, for instance to locate autocomplete